MichaelEmele/pdsnd_github/README.md

 washington.csv

 ### Credits
-The bikeshare data is provided by Motivate, a bike share system provider for many major cities in the United States
+The bikeshare data is provided by Motivate, a bike share system provider for many major cities in the United States.

+Important hints were provided by the Udacity team.